 Now this I’ve got good at saying.
 There was a time when I used to think that my worth at work was being the one who would pull an all-nighter or whip up a deck over the weekend.
 Then I had a baby and availability was stripped from my arsenal and I learnt that I do better work when I’m not strapped to a desk 65 hours a week.
 I’ve set boundaries.
 If I need to leave, I leave.
 I say no to meetings at 7pm.
 I don’t pander to panicky managers.
 And I call bullshit on faux deadlines.

 No, colleague: how racist your father-in-law is, isn't funny.

 "Please don’t wheel me into a boardroom so there are more women 'representing', it’s not appropriate."
 This is awkward.
 My male colleagues understand there’s a gender diversity issue so they’re trying to address it by encouraging me to get involved but I’m left feeling that my worth is a diversity quota and calling them out on it leaves them feeling like they can’t win.

 I love explaining things a little too much so didn’t need to pull this one out of the bag.
-I apologize to anyone this week who really wanted to say it to me.
+I apologise to anyone this week who really wanted to say it to me.

 The unnecessary offers stopped when I hit 31, disappointingly.
 I don’t know whether to be sad or relieved.*